SangResidata/about_me-Wisang_Residata/README.md

 ## 👩‍💻 About Me

 - 💻 I spent around 9 years in **IT Industry** as Business Process Analyst and Project Manager before discovering my passion for data.
-- 📊 After refocus my career to data tech, now I have 8+ years experiences in **data analytics**, processing raw data into strategic Decison.
+- 📊 After refocus my career into data tech, now I have 8+ years experiences in **data analytics**, processing raw data into strategic Decison.
 - ⚙️ My education background combined in Industrial Engineering and Applied Statistics.
 - 🛠️ I enjoy building real-world projects that reflect actual data workflows.
 - 🌍 Based in **Jakarta** Indonesia.